Unlike other pet photography, horses require quite a different approach when photographed.

-Horses are known as some of the most beautiful animals in the world.
-From their majestic movements to graceful presence, horses have been seen through the entirety of human history as revered animals.
-As such, these magnificent beasts make very lovely subjects for photographers (and the equestrians hiring the photographers!).
+Horses are some of the most beautiful animals in the world.
+They have majestic movements and a graceful presence.
+As such, these magnificent beasts make lovely subjects for photographers.

 You have to remember that horses are prey animals.
-If you are acting uncomfortable, fearful, or otherwise anxious around a horse, the horse will become nervous as well.
+If you are acting uncomfortable, fearful, or anxious, they will become nervous as well.

-This is a biological response based upon their natural makeup, as herding animals rely on one another’s emotions to be notified if there is a predator around.
+This is a biological response based upon their nature.
+Herding animals rely on one another’s emotions to notice if there is a predator around.

 Likewise, if you act very threatening to a horse, they will become spooked.
-On the flip-side, if the horse picks up that you are unsure of what you are doing and are not in control, the horse may misbehave or take advantage.
+On the flip-side, the horse will pick up that you are unsure of what you are doing and are not in control.
+As a result, it may misbehave or take advantage.

-It is a great idea to spend significant time with horses before attempting to photograph them.
+Spend time with horses before attempting to photograph horses!
 Talk to equine experts and equestrians, and learn as much as you can about this beautiful species!

 Make sure you listen to the equine’s handler, they will know their horse the best.
 Follow their directions, respect their limitations, and don’t cross the boundary.
-When spooked, upset, or frustrated, horses can bite, kick, trample, and otherwise leave you crippled.
+When spooked, upset, or frustrated, horses can bite, kick, or trample.

-Alongside paying heed to their handler, always be attentive to the horse’s reaction to your behaviour.
-No photograph is worth upset.
-As animal photographers, our priority should be the welfare and well-being of our subjects.
+Alongside paying heed to their handler, be attentive to the horse’s reaction to your behaviour.
+No photograph is worth an upset animal.
+Our priority should always be the welfare and well-being of our subjects.

-A good suggestion that I utilize for my own work is arriving to a photo shoot early and allowing the horse to get to know you a bit better, as well as your gear.
+A good suggestion that I use for my own work is arriving at a photo session early.
+Allow the horse to get to know you a bit better, as well as your gear.
 At the discretion of the horse’s owner, give the animal some treats, a happy rub, and let them check out your camera!

 Make a couple of shutter noises to gauge the reaction.
-If the horse is feeling anxious over the clicking, it may be worth switching to a telephoto lens and photographing from far away.
+If the horse is feeling anxious over the clicking, switch to a telephoto lens and photograph from far away.

-As such, you generally want to steer clear of any form of distortion lens.
+As such, you should steer clear of any form of distortion lens.
 That means no wide angles or artistic lenses.

 You’ll likely find yourself using standard lenses.
-Also known as normal lenses, standard lenses are ones which produce an image that roughly matches what the human eye sees.
-The image looks natural to the viewer.
+This normal lens produces an image that roughly matches what the human eye sees.
+Hence, the image looks natural to the viewer.

 Standard lenses have an angle of view of around 50 to 55 degrees diagonally.

-They produce a natural perspective free from the distortion caused by using a wide angle lens.
+They produce a natural perspective.
+The result is free from the distortion caused by using a wide-angle lens.
 A popular telephoto lens is the 70-200mm.

-Of course, this tip is just a guideline.
-I, myself, have taken some excellent wide angle and fish-eye distorted photographs of horses!
+Of course, this tip is a guideline.
+I, myself, have taken some excellent wide-angle and fish-eye distorted photographs of horses!
 But the majority of this was not client work.

 Bonus advice: Don’t forget the put a filter on your lens!
 Stables tend to be quite dusty.
 Always have a lens cloth on you as well.

 As much as the gear matters, how you use it matters more!
-Much like photographing any animal, there are certain settings that I’ve found work great.
+Much like photographing any animal, there are certain settings that I’ve found work great for equine photography.

-Switching the camera to burst mode and continuous focus works best for photographing horses.
+Switch the camera to burst mode and continuous focus.
+This works best for photographing horses in action.
 The burst setting is a must when animals get excited and start running or playing.
-Or when a pet unexpectedly does something picture-worthy.

-Continuous focus has different names depending on the camera brand (AI Servo for Canon users or AF-C for Nikon users).
+The continuous focus has different names depending on the camera brand.
+It is AI Servo for Canon users or AF-C for Nikon users.
 It allows your camera to follow your subject around as it moves.

 Once you get the settings locked in, technique comes into play.
-Keeping in mind that the goal is to keep the horse in proper aesthetic perspective, try photographing from the equine’s eye-level as much as possible.
+Keep in mind that the goal is to keep the horse in a proper aesthetic perspective.
+Try photographing from the equine’s eye-level as much as possible.
 This aids in keeping the body looking proportionate.

-On an equal note, viewers are more empathetic and attracted to images from the same perspective as the subject’s.
+Viewers are more empathetic to images taken from the same perspective as the subject.

-As for the compositional aspect of technique, horses always showcase an immense amount of movement to them.
-Although a photograph is frozen, the viewer can still imagine the next subject’s next step.
+As for the compositional aspect, horses always showcase an immense amount of movement.
+Although a photograph freezes the moment, the viewer can still imagine the next subject’s next step.

-Leaving enough negative space in the direction you expect your subject to continue moving in, will make it seem like it’s bouncing off of the photograph.
-If the photograph is cropped in such a way that there is little negative space, the image will feel claustrophobic and caged.
+Leave enough negative space in the direction you expect your subject to move.
+It will make it seem like it’s bouncing off of the photograph.
+If you crop the photograph in such a way that there is little negative space, the image will feel caged.

 As much as full body or portrait photographs are wonderful, don’t overlook the details.
-The awesome thing about photography is its ability to bring light to something that goes otherwise unnoticed.
+The awesome thing about photography is to capture something that goes otherwise unnoticed.

 An image of a horse’s eye, bridle detail, or ear can be just as unique and interesting.
 This allows the viewer to see life from an otherwise ignored perspective.

 A fundamental tip for any type of photography, be mindful of your background.
-If your background is too similar in colour to your subject, you’ll find that the image will appear flat and generally uninteresting.
+If your background is too similar in color to your subject, your image falls flat.
 It is the contrast between foreground, subject, and background that creates interest.

-It is understandable that as photographers, we are often victims to circumstance and cannot always control locations.
-Especially in horse photography, in which it is a common occurrence to be photographing within a barn, a paddock, or a small pasture.
+It is understandable that as photographers, we cannot always control locations.
+For horse photographers, it is common to be photographing within a barn or stables.

-Not all horses are comfortable in new environments, not all owners have trailers, and not everyone lives on a large nature property.
+Not all horses are comfortable in new environments.
+Also, not all owners have trailers, and not everyone lives on a large nature property.
 This is where your adaptability and creativity comes into play.

-Find new and unique ways to work with the parameters that have been set for you.
-Try a wide open aperture to blur the background!
-Use post processing techniques to separate the subject from the rest of the elements in the image.
+Find new and unique ways to work with the parameters given to you.
+Try a wide-open aperture to blur the background!
+Use post-processing techniques to separate the subject from the rest of the elements.

 A good example would be photographing a dark brown horse within its shadowed stall.
-I would suggest overexposing by a stop or two, and then adjusting the richness of the colours in post processing to separate the subject from the location.
+I would suggest overexposing by a stop or two.
+Adjust the richness of the colors in post-processing to separate the subject from the location.

 Ears up, up, up!
 This is true for many types of animal photography, from dogs to rats.
 Ears up make the pet look alert, happy, and engaged.
-For horses, many horse owners will not utilize images with their horse’s ears down if you are going for a posed shot rather than a candid one.
+With horses, many owners will not use images with their horse’s ears down.

-Ears forward on a horse compliment the composition of their heads, show the horse being confident, and make the image feel comfortable.
+Ears forward on a horse compliment the composition of their heads and show the horse being confident.
 You can use rustling bags, food, clicks, or sounds from your smartphone to get the attention of a horse and raise those ears.
-It’s really that simple!
+It’s that simple!

 Horses are known for their elongated necks and muscular physique.
 Tension is the key for good portrait shots of horses.

-Try to make the horse bend its neck a little bit so that the animal looks more agile and elegant.
-Using a treat, you can have the horse handler entice the horse to bend its neck forward a wee bit.
+Try to make the horse bend its neck a little so that the animal looks more agile and elegant.
+Using a treat, you can have the horse handler entice the horse to bend its neck forward.

-When posing a full body, having the horse bend or strain slightly will bring those muscles to the forefront.
+When posing a full-body, having the horse bend or strain will bring those muscles to the forefront.
 This may take a bit of finagling, but the end result is well worth it.

-Likely the make-or-break part of your photo shoot.
-Due to their massive size and location limitations, it may be a rather complex shooting situations.
+Likely the make-or-break part of your photo session.
+Due to their massive size and location limitations, there may be complex shooting situations.